-Choose Your Spark Plugs Help Topic Below
+Choose Your Help Topic Below

-So, Spark plugs actually have more than just one job.
+So, spark plugs actually have more than just one job.
 They ignite the gasoline/air mixture in the combustion chamber.
-But, They also remove heat from the combustion chamber.
+But, they also remove heat from the combustion chamber.

-Consequently, They cannot create heat, they can only remove heat.
-So, They work as a heat exchanger by pulling unwanted thermal energy from the combustion chamber.
-As a result, Transferring heat to the engines cooling system.
-Finally, The heat range is its ability dissipate heat from the tip.
+Consequently, they cannot create heat; they can only remove heat.
+So, they work as a heat exchanger; by pulling unwanted thermal energy from the combustion chamber.
+As a result, transferring heat to the engines cooling system.
+Finally, the heat range is its ability dissipate heat from the tip.

-So, It’s true that over time, the explosions and corrosion lead to smaller or weaker sparks.
-As a result, Leading to reduced efficiency in your engine.
-And, Could lead to other issues including misfiring, or failure to fire.
+So, It’s true that over time; the explosions and corrosion lead to smaller or weaker sparks.
+As a result, leading to reduced efficiency in your engine.
+And, Could lead to other issues including misfiring; or failure to fire.

 A spark plug gap gauge is a disc with a sloping edge; or with round wires of precise diameters, and is used to measure the gap.
 Use of a feeler gauge with flat blades instead of round wires; as is used on distributor points or valve lash, will give erroneous results; due to the shape of spark plug electrodes.
 The simplest gauges are a collection of keys of various thicknesses; which match the desired gaps and the gap is adjusted until the key fits snugly.

 There is a lot of debate about the power differences; between different electrode materials.
 All of the discussion is mostly nonsense.
 The best judge of which spark plugs is best; is your vehicle manufacturer.
 Therefore, when in need of a replacement; trust your owner’s manual above all else.